solidsnack/macaroon/README.md

 One thing to note is that only older data shows up in the table of states.
 This is one way that these tables are different from true temporal tables.
-Another way they are different is that there is no way to track a change of primary key.
+Another way they are different is that while SQL 2011 provides for an "entity ID" that exists apart from the primary key, this implementation has no such concept.
+Changes to the primary key will be recorded but there's no easy way to track them.